-- NBA & Tencent company (founder of WeChat) made a deal reported to $500 million, allowing Tencent to carry its games and highlights
+- NBA & Tencent company (founder of WeChat) made a deal reported to be $500 million, allowing Tencent to carry its games and highlights

 In China, the digital world is very important.
 And the role of social media can be slightly different than in western countries.
 With a population reaching over 1.4 billion people, not everybody can get access to basketball games.
 But there are 800 million daily internet users, and be sure that there is no problem for Chinese people to watch games on their phones & tablets.